 Why an HTML image alt text doesn't show on hover

 Unlike the Microsoft Internet Explorer browser, Mozilla Firefox, Google Chrome, and other browsers do not display the text used in the alt attribute when hovering over an image.
-The alt text is designed to display on the page when an image does not load, whereas the title text is designed to display balloon text for images that load.
+The alt text is designed to display when an image doesn't load, whereas the title text is designed to display balloon text for images that do.
 Firefox, Chrome, and other browsers (except Internet Explorer) follow the W3C standards for HTML, which states that an image should have title attribute for balloon text.
 For that reason, these browsers do not display the alt text on hovering over the image.

 If you want balloon text to appear when the mouse hovers over an image, add "title" to the img HTML tag as shown in the example code below.